MaxLap/winever/README.md

 As of right now the only type of schedule that is supported are the daily ones (run once per day, at a specific time, every day).
 Pull requests welcomed to add more, cron_time.rb and test_cron_time.rb should be the only files needing edit for that.

+## Limitations/warnings

+* As mentioned previously, only once-per-day-everyday tasks are supported.
+* Since RVM doesn't support windows, the tasks will call the global executables.
+Meaning if you have multiple Ruby installed, the first executable found on the PATH will be used.
+* Windows may not deal with single and double quotes in the same way as Linux.
+This is especially apparent when using `bundle exec` before the actual command, which happens automatically for rake and script tasks.
+Whenever possible, use the single quote.
+If you don't, make sure to test on both environment that the behavior is as expected.

 ## Contributing

 1. Fork it